aagontuk/cheatsheets/git_and_github.md

 	new file:   git_and_github.md
 ```

 **Commiting:** To add the files into main repository we have to use `git commit` command.
 A commit message with `-m` option will have to add with this.
 Now each time we change project's files we have to use this command to add those changes into main repository.
+Commit message can be anything you want.
+Usually it is used for specifying what has been added or changed in a specific version of a file.
+It will also your github commit message when we will upload our local repository to remote github repository.

 `me@my-pc:~/cheatsheets$ git commit git_and_github.md -m "Commit Message"`
 ```